Orton-Gillingham (OG) is an approach to teach reading, spelling, and writing.

 It delivers clear, straightforward instruction on the sound each letter of the alphabet makes and how those letters are combined to represent the sounds in printed text.

-The main trouble for students who struggle with reading is the sound-to-letter symbol connection.
-Struggling readers have a much harder time associating and memorizing the sounds of our language to printed, two-dimensional symbols such as the alphabet than typical readers.
+80% of students who struggle with reading do not have the sound-to-letter symbol connection mastered.
+Struggling readers have a much harder time associating and memorizing the sounds of our language to printed, two-dimensional symbols.
+They develop into poor decoders and cannot attain fluency.
 Students with reading struggles need more straightforward, clear and detailed instruction on the relationship of spoken sounds to the written symbols than what is typically taught in school.

 Typical readers learn the code quickly.
 But struggling readers need to be taught explicitly how the code works.
 Take the example of the /k/ sound in English, English uses a C, K, CK and even the CH to represent the sound /k/.